 With your phone rooted, download and install the Reverse Tether app, found in the Google play store here:

 This will share your PC's data connection to your phone by the USB connection.

 If you are worried about rooting your phone, you can try an alternate method.
-This alternate method, though, will require you to have a wireless network adapter on your PC and share the data connection through WiFi instead of USB cable.
-Wireless network adapters are fairly inexpensive and this is a better solution to PC tethering than rooting your phone.
+This is an alternative method; you'll require a wireless network adapter on your PC to share the data connection through WiFi instead of a USB cable.
+Wireless network adapters are fairly inexpensive, and this is a better solution to PC tethering than rooting your phone.
 Check out the Connectify software here:

 What is the correct IP configuration for Metro PC's Hotspot with a Note II?